RockSolidKnowledge/Audit/README.md

 Provides Audit Event Sink to add audit records into Admin UI Auditing

 # How Does It Work?

-How do I get this?
 To start feeding the events raised from IdentityServer in the Audit process within AdminUI all you need to do is add a reference to the AdminUI Audit Provider and the AdminUI Audit Sink.
 You can find these packages here;

 [url to nuget packages]
 [url to nuget packages]

-As I said earlier IdentityServer has a number of events built into it however they are not automatically surfaced to do that you need to enable them;
+IdentityServer has a number of events built into it however they are not automatically surfaced to do that you need to enable them;

 services.AddIdentityServer(options =>
 {
     options.Events.RaiseSuccessEvents = true;